solidi/hl-mods/workspace/redist/readme.txt

 - Sanic and Evil Santa art from their perspective authors
 - suXin for sys_timescale support and deep mutator inspirations https://github.com/suXinjke/HalfPayne
 - Santa hat and winter accessories converted from CSO https://cso.fandom.com/wiki/Santa_hat
+- Unreal Tournament and its series for gameplay and round sound effects https://www.epicgames.com/unrealtournament